camunda-community-hub/camunda-7-to-8-migration/cawemo-to-web-modeler-migration/README.md

 ## Prerequisites

 * A Cawemo enterprise license to use the Cawemo API
-* API credentials for Cawemo ([read here](https://docs.camunda.org/cawemo/1.9/reference/rest-api/overview/authentication/) how to obtain them)
+* API credentials for Cawemo created by an Organization Admin ([read here](https://docs.camunda.org/cawemo/1.9/reference/rest-api/overview/authentication/) how to obtain them)
 * An API client for Web Modeler ([read here](https://docs.camunda.io/docs/next/apis-tools/web-modeler-api/#authentication) how to create one)
 * Bash 4 or newer, or zsh (on MacOS), or any other compatible bash shell
 * [jq](https://github.com/jqlang/jq/wiki/Installation) for JSON manipulation